- Erzulie is a Lwa in Haitian Voodoo, embodying love, femininity, and the protection of women (she is often called a love goddess).

 Erzulie or Ezili is a feminine and maternal goddess who is often called on as a protector of women.
 But she is also associated with material wealth and unlimited desire.
 She can teach the secrets of gaining what you want most in the material world.
 Erzulie is called on in different guises and with different names, for example, Erzulie Dantor, Erzulie Freda, and Erzulie Mansur.
 She is often portrayed as a Black Madonna.

-Haitian Pantheon
+Haitian Vodou Pantheon

 Erzulie straddles two families, the Rada and the Petwo.
 The Rada are considered soft and empathetic gods.
 Associated with water, they are kind and benevolent.
 They map closely with deities worshipped in West Africa and brought to the New World.

 The Petwo are associated with power, war, and destruction.
-They are considered more powerful but are also harsh and more unforgiving than the Rada.
+They are considered more powerful but are also harsher and more unforgiving than the Rada.
 Their character is often credited to their creation under the conditions of slavery in the New World.
 However, drawing a straight dividing line between the two groups of Lwa on this basis is too simplistic.

 The Many Names of Erzulie